AnnMarieW/HelloDash/CONTRIBUTING.md

        height:100px;
     }

-The the images in the app gallery use a card like this:
+The images in the app gallery use a card like this:

 ```python
         dbc.CardImg(